labgem/PlaScope/README.md

 Note that several versions of `awk` are available in `conda` so you can further control the environment.

+### Usage with the IFB Cloud

+Another way to use `PlaScope` is through the [IFB Cloud](https://biosphere.france-bioinformatique.fr/).
+Just create an account and launch the [PlaScope](https://biosphere.france-bioinformatique.fr/catalogue/appliance/155/) appliance.

 ## Usage

 You can choose between two modes: